 - 18.7 This authority appreciates that it is sometimes difficult to define the precise location of betting areas on tracks.
 The precise location of where betting facilities are provided is not required to be shown on track plans, both by virtue of the fact that betting is permitted anywhere on the premises and because of the difficulties associated with pinpointing exact locations for some types of track.
 Applicants should provide sufficient information that this authority can satisfy itself that the plan indicates the main areas where betting might take place.
-For racecourses in particular, any betting areas subject to the "five times rule" (commonly known at betting rings) must be indicated on the plan. - 18.8 In rare cases where the outer perimeter cannot be defined, it is likely that the track in question will not be specifically designed for the frequent holding of sporting events or races.
+For racecourses in particular, any 'betting ring' areas must be indicated on the plan. - 18.8 In rare cases where the outer perimeter cannot be defined, it is likely that the track in question will not be specifically designed for the frequent holding of sporting events or races.
 In such cases betting facilities may be better provided through occasional use notices where the boundary premises do not need to be defined.